Our Curriculum Intent

 Please click below to access the following documents:

-- History Topic Overview (topics covered in each class)
+- History Topic Overview

-- Progression Framework (our progression of knowledge and skills)
+- Progression Framework (progression of knowledge/skills)

 - EYFS Early Adopter Framework (Early Years curriculum)